pkgjs/detect-node-support/README.md

 ### Options

-* `--deep` - when used with --deps, include direct dev dependencies
+* `--deep` - when used with --deps, include indirect dependencies
 * `--deps` - include the support information of direct production dependencies
-* `--dev` - when used with --deps, include indirect dependencies
+* `--dev` - when used with --deps, include dev dependencies

 ## Usage (library)